GopolangChanga/QlikView_Loans_Transactions_Dashboards/set_analysis/transaction_sheet_expressions.md

 # QlikView KPI Expressions — Transaction Flow Sheet

 Reference for all 4 top-row KPI cards: variables, display formatting, WoW delta logic, and comparison text.
-Each variable is documented with what it does; real issues found while packaging this are flagged inline as `-- ISSUE:` so they don't get silently carried into the next edit.

 Shared abbreviation pattern used throughout (B/M/K formatting) is repeated per KPI rather than a single shared function, since QlikView variables can't take parameters — worth knowing this is intentional duplication, not an oversight.